Nooberieno/DnD-Homebrew/Gojo's Guide to Cursing/subclasses/Heavenly Restricted Fighter.md

 - **Combat Awareness**: You can't be surprised, and attack rolls against you can't have advantage as long as you aren't incapacitated.

-- **Quick Reactions**: When a creature misses you with a melee attack, you can use your reaction to make a melee weapon attack against that creature.
+- **Quick Reactions**: When a creature misses you with a melee attack, you can use your reaction to make a single melee weapon attack against that creature.

 - **Eagle Eyes**: You can see in dim light as if it were bright light, and in darkness as if it were dim light, up to a range of 60 feet.
 Additionally, you have advantage on Perception checks that rely on sight.